 An important part of the program is the offer addressed to the graduates – the “Alumni” initiative – which provides an opportunity for cooperation and experience exchange.
 It enables the participants to meet with well-known public figures, take part in workshops that respond to their needs, and access funds from graduate initiatives to carry out leader projects.
 Thanks to the e-newsletter subscription, the alumni regularly receive news about current program actions.
 The experience exchange between leaders is also possible during annual meetings and through the social media.
 A special group of program participants and alumni are those who are active in local governments.
 In the local government elections of the autumn of 2018, 184 of the alumni ran; 83 were elected mayors or members of a commune, municipality, or town council.

-The Foundation has disbursed $6,073,341, including $405,457 for the current edition of the program.
+The Foundation has disbursed $6,392,419, including $319,078 for the current edition.